a1qs/OverVaultsMillennium/README.md

     * All OverVault Portals may either be a Raw Vault, or a Normal Vault with special modifiers
     * Each OverVault Portal can have various modifiers assigned to it.
     * Each `x` seconds (can be a range) it may remove a random modifier assigned to that OverVault Portal (Shrinks 1 modifier stack, e.g. 10x Energizing -> 9x Energizing)
+    * Once removed, it will spawn a Vault Dweller (or boss if enough have spawned, configurable), which gradually improve their stats with the higher tier they go
     * There may only be one active portal at a time. (does not affect the activateAllPortals command)
     * A message gets sent to each player except for players currently inside a Vault, noting the approx. position of the Portal (last 2 digits obfuscated)
     * Players with a Vault Compass will have their compasses pointing towards the Portal if they are in the same dimension